andrii-kudenko/pharma-flow/mobile-app-distributor/README.md

-Readme file for distributor's side mobile application
+Readme file for mobile application for customers